All Episodes

 And he seems to be all about civil rights.

-And then when I see how many people actually support that, I'm even more frightened by all of that.
+And then, when I see how many people actually support that, I'm even more frightened by all of that.

-All right, we're gonna be back.
+All right, we're going to be back.

 I'll take some of your phone calls and we'll wrap up the show.

-On Twitter, it's at Rose underscore unplugged.
+On Twitter, it's at Rose underscore Unplugged.

-Instagram is Rose Unplugged the number one, and then all other platforms are basically just Rose Unplugged.
+And then, all other platforms are basically just Rose Unplugged.

-So I I I love hearing from you and make sure you do go in and like me, follow me, all that stuff, and check out some of the tweets that we talked about today.
+And make sure you do go in and like me, follow me, all that stuff.

 Linda has some important information on Hannity.com.